multycloud/multy-docs/blog/2022-06-27-compute-aws-vs-azure-vs-gcp/index.md

 # AWS vs GCP vs Azure - Computing resources - Virtual Machines

 In this blog post series, we will be comparing different services in AWS, GCP and Azure.
 We'll go into detail in each of the resources and understand the differences between providers, something you need to be aware if you are looking into switching clouds.

+Some examples will be given using Terraform, the Infrastructure as Code (IaC) market leader.
+If you want to know more about different IaC tools and how they compare, check our other blog post - [Terraform vs Pulumi vs CloudFormation](https://docs.multy.dev/blog/iac-comparison).

 There are many computing resources available across all clouds which usually fall into one of these categories: